games4bucks/AAPlugScript/README.md

-🚀 Standalone Drug Plug - FiveM Script
+Standalone Drug Plug - FiveM Script

-📌 Description

-This Standalone Drug Plug script allows players to interact with AI drug dealers (plugs) to purchase controlled substances in FiveM.
-The script supports QB-Core, ESX, Qb-Inventory, Codem-Inventory AND OX Inventory and includes animations, notifications, and a cooldown system.
+A customizable script that allows players to own a plug and manage drug transactions in FiveM.
+Supports multiple inventories and notification systems.
+Need help?
+Join our Discord for support!